 2 NOTE: If a reported incident occurred in student housing, it must be counted under Clery in both the student housing column and the on-campus column of the statistical report.
 This is because under Clery, HU's student housing is deemed on-campus.
-Therefore, in 2017 for example, HU had a total of 3 reported incidents of rape, not 6.
+Therefore, in 2020 for example, HU had a total of 2 reported incident of rape, not 4.

-3 In 2019 the City of Harrisburg Police reported to call which was report as

-"harassment/terroristic threat"; however, no arrest was made, and the event was non-hate-crime related.
+3 In 2019 the City of Harrisburg Police reported to call which was report as "harassment/terroristic threat"; however, no arrest was made, and the event was non-hate-crime related.
 This incident, while not it does not fall within a Clery-reportable category, has been included in an abundance of transparency.

 4 Included in the Harrisburg campus statistics is HU's Aquaponics Research Laboratory at Steelton-Highspire High School.
-Although no Clery reportable crimes occurred at HU's Laboratory which is separate and apart from the high school, a singular act of fondling, three acts of aggravated assault, and a singular act of dating violence occurred at or in the high school.
+None of the Clery reportable crimes occurred at HU's Laboratory which is separate and apart from the high school.